Joao-Ex-Machina/Open-Hardware-Presentation/src/presentation.md

 presentation:

 - What is Free and Open Hardware
+- How the Open Hardware market is progressing
 - Basic notions on the presented technologies
 - Advantages of opening hardware designs